Prathamesh-Verlekar/Employee-Management-System/README.md

 This application is built using Node, Express and MongoDB as Database

 For running this application, clone the repository.
+The application supports CRUD operation on MongoDB database using Node and Express.

 Just run the command.